directus/directus/docs/reference/sdk.md

 > Node.js).
 The default implementation uses [Axios](https://npmjs.com/axios) for transport and `localStorage` for
 > storing state.
 Advanced customizations are available.

+<Card
+  title="Explore the new JavaScript SDK" h="2"
+  text="The new SDK is a significant overhaul of the previous version." url="/guides/sdk/getting-started" />

 ## Installation

 ```bash